Today learn, why it’s a bad idea to translate your scripts!

-This is in Dutch and for those who don’t speak it, Google translate ruined the word order, made the pronouns too formal and lost the meaning of the sentence.
+This is in Dutch and for those who don’t speak it.
+Can you see how Google translate ruined the word order and made the pronouns too formal?
+And, most importantly, lost the meaning of the sentence?

 When you translate it directly back to English, it says: ‘Fluent learning becoming in a language depends on your will to strain.’

-The word order is wrong, the use of tenses is incorrect, and the final verb doesn’t actually make sense in this context because it has a different meaning.
+The word order is wrong, the use of tenses is incorrect, and the final verb has a totally different meaning.

-Direct translation can mean translating something literally from one language to another, or translating each word individually.
+Direct translation can mean translating something literally from one language to another.
+It can also mean translating each word individually.
 But think of all the expressions, idioms and synonyms that each language has, and how different their grammar can be.
 Unfortunately, language just is not that simple!

-Sometimes when we translate words or phrases from one language directly into another, but it’s a bad idea to translate your ideas in such a robotic and literal way because the language often loses its meaning.
-That’s because different languages express ideas in different ways i.e. they have unique words, varying cultural associations, different structures and distinct ways of ordering information.
+At times you might be lucky and translating directly will work.
+But most of the time, languages work in different ways.
+That’ why, if you want to maintain the same meaning, it’s a bad idea to translate your ideas in such a robotic and literal way.
+Languages express ideas differently: they have unique words, varying cultural associations, different structures and distinct ways of ordering information.
 They also come with their own sense of humour and ways of showing emotion.
 Each language, and even their dialects, has its own style of communication, and there is often no direct equivalent of the same expression in both languages.

-When meaning, feelings and the effect of language are changed at the moment of translation, that’s when we use the phrase: ‘Lost in translation’.
+When, at the moment of translation, the meaning, feelings and the effect of language change, we use the phrase: ‘Lost in translation’.

 Lost in translation

-Lost in translation means that when something is translated, it loses effectiveness and meaning.
+Lost in translation means that when we translate something, it loses effectiveness and meaning.
 Translation apps (even though many have improved a lot) aren’t always correct, are often too literal, and don’t consider wider contexts or alternatives.

-This is problematic because it means there is no intention behind the words chosen – they’re selected by a robot who only had one option in the first place.
-Without the freedom to choose which word out of several, to choose your tone of voice, or whether to speak with humour or seriousness, you can no longer communicate the authentic message or your feelings that goes with it.
+This is problematic because it means there is no intention behind the words we choose.
+Instead, they’re selected by a robot who only had one option in the first place.
+You don’t have the freedom to choose which word out of several, or your tone of voice, or whether to speak with humour or seriousness.
+As a result, you can no longer communicate the authentic message or your feelings that goes with it.

 It’s not only a bad idea to translate this way because it isn’t accurate, but it can also really affect your students.
 It can result in confusing, offensive, non-inclusive language.
 And especially in the context of teaching yoga, this can be harmful to your students.

-The language we use in our yoga classes is very specific: it’s descriptive, it can be instructional, metaphorical, and our students will be very sensitive to it.
+The language we use in our yoga classes is very specific.
+It’s descriptive, it can be instructional ormetaphorical, and our students can be very sensitive to it.
 People come to your classes to connect mind, body and breath.
-They come to find a type of relief, become present, disconnect from the outside world and for other countless personal reasons.
+They come to find a type of relief, become present, disconnect from the outside world, and for other personal reasons.
 Your students want to be able to follow your guidance and words without having to think and, or look up to see what you’re doing.
 It’s also important that your language is considerate and appropriate for them.
 For those reasons, paying attention to the words you use is crucial.

 Why translation can be problematic